josiasballard/aes-main/README.md

 ---

 ## 👷‍♂️ Built By
-Josias Ballard – AES electrician & cybersecurity student aiming to bridge tech with the trades.
+Josias Ballard – Computer Science student aiming to bridge tech with the trades.